 II.
 To investigate the effect of bevacizumab/erlotinib on circulating endothelial cells and endothelial progenitor cells and to explore the utility of these markers as surrogates of angiogenesis inhibition.

 III.
-To investigate the effect of bevacizumab/erlotinib on potential biomarkers of angiogenesis in plasma such as vascular VEGF and soluble vascular endothelial growth factor receptor 2 (VEGFR2).
+To investigate the effect of bevacizumab/erlotinib on potential biomarkers of angiogenesis in plasma such as VEGF and soluble vascular endothelial growth factor receptor 2 (VEGFR2).

 IV.
 To evaluate the prevalence of somatic fumarate hydratase (FH) mutations/inactivation in patients with sporadic papillary RCC.

 V. To determine the extent of transforming growth factor (TGF)-alpha upregulation and/or EGFR expression/pathway activation in leiomyomas/RCC tumor tissue (when available).

 VI.
 To evaluate modulation of hypoxia-inducible factor 1 (HIF), VEGF and EGFR pathways in cutaneous leiomyomas (in patients with HLRCC) and in renal tumors (when tumors are accessible for biopsy) following therapy.

 VII.
 To assess the effect of therapy on HLRCC associated uterine and skin leiomyomas.

 Patients receive bevacizumab intravenously (IV) over 30-90 minutes on days 1 and 15 and erlotinib hydrochloride orally (PO) once daily (QD) on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.